cturnersmith/project-wayfarer/README.md

 ## STEP 3.
 Set Team Expectations

-Your group should take at least 30 minutes to create a team expectations document
+Your group should take at least 30 minutes to create a team expectations document.
+This should include:

+1. **Timeline:** An overview of every day and when you will be hacking with your team.
+2. **Teammates:** Who's on the team, and your personal strengths and weaknesses.
+3. **Team Values:** Communication preferences, goals, values.
+4. **Team Practices:** Naming conventions, git branching practices, express routes.

 (Refer to the Resources section for the Group Project Team Expectations Template.)